essobedo/light-control/README.md

-# light-control
+# Light-Control

 ## What is it for?

-The main target of this project is to be able to take control of a given server from any devices that can open a simple and light web page within the same local network.
+The main target of this project is to be able to take control of a given server from any device that can open a simple and light web page within the same local network.

 ## What do I need?